WebEngage/podspecs/README.md

 This Repository contains all the internal/public releases of WebEngage SDK.

+### 3.4.7 [Release: January 10, 2017]
+- Fixes a bug which caused erroneous device identifiers to be generated in some rare circumstances.

 ### 3.4.7 [Release: January 6, 2017]
 - Fixes a bug which prevented certain "Regular Expression" based rules to match for In-App Notifications.
 - Internal Changes in Carousel Notification Implementation.